 How do you slice the apples?

 Be sure to slice the apples horizontally to get the pretty core.
-I do this by grabbing a large, sharp chef’s knife, turning the apple on it’s side, and slicing it thinly.
+I do this by grabbing a medium sized serrated knife, turning the apple on it’s side, and slicing it thinly.

 More Mr. Fox fun

 Keep scrolling below the recipe to see the Fantastic Mr. Fox cake I created for Lola’s birthday!
 I also used gold edible pens to draw stars on apples for the party.
 It was very whimsical!